210503-Reston-NET/Collection-P2/README.md

  - As a user I can add a dog to a watch list, to adopt later
  - As a user, I can communicate through forums with other dog lovers, and help people find their lost pets.
  - As a user, I can sponsor a dog to help it get adopted.
- - As an admin, I can remove comments deemed inappropriate or unrelated, as well as ban users who are behind disorderly.
- - Users can flag comments

 ### MVP
  - Search for dogs